NATURE'S INTENTIONS NATUROPATHIC CLINIC

 Related Articles

-Acne Acne is an extremely common skin condition with a prevalence of 80% in female and 90% in male teenagers.
+Acne is a common skin condition with a prevalence of 80% in female and 90% in male teenagers.
 It is caused by a disorder of the oil glands that result in clogged pores and outbreaks of lesions commonly known as pimples.
-Risk factors: poor diet, excessive sugar, trans fats and processed foods.
-Read more ...